Sasha91/SDS-M1-exam-datasets/README.md

 - Can we predict the outcome of a pokemon battle, based on the features of the pokemons that are fighting?

 These questions, and more, is answered in the colab link along with the stakeholer report

+## How to run the project
+- Use the colab link: https://colab.research.google.com/drive/19fjGJf8OXYKaJ8nDXcZuawbSNVvWd6Dq
+- Press Runtime -> Run all

+The project is structured sequentially and with an external reference to the dataset, so no further steps are required in order to run the project.
+Enjoy!